 If you’ve been following me since 2018, then you’ve likely come to know that London is my absolute soul city and second (adopted) home.
 I have been spending months on end there, working remotely but mainly just enjoying LIFE.
-The city is so vibrant; the food, people, design, fashion, music, and proximity to the rest of Europe and Africa, make it such a phenomenal home base for me.
-Needless to say, I have come to know this city like the back of my hand and have updated my guide below to reflect all the places I’m currently haunting on the regular there.
+The city is so vibrant; the food, people, design, fashion, music, and proximity to the rest of Europe, Africa, and Middle East make it such a phenomenal home base for me.
+Needless to say, I have come to know this city like the back of my hand and have updated my guide below to reflect all the places I adore while there.

 What to Pack: